Are You Giving Enough Time & Care for Your Teenager?

 You think you are the busiest parent in the entire cosmos; more organized than the archetypal ant at work; a paragon of efficiency when it comes to being both- a provider and a caretaker at the same time; and yet, utterly clueless about how to deal with a brash and a difficult teenager back home?
 Time to hit the ‘pause’ button of your life really hard!
 Put on your thinking cap and rack your brains.
 If still baffled, ask yourself, “Do I spend enough time with my teen?”
 Crack goes the puzzle as you get your answer- “Probably not !”.

-What Are the Cons If not Investing Time with Your Children
+What Are the Cons If not Investing Time with Your Child

 In this day and age, working parents are slaving away at the office at the expense of spending quality time with their children.
 The increasingly busy lifestyles of both parents and teens can be a challenge for spending quality time together.
 We as parents need to develop skills that are significantly different and arguably more complex than they were 3 decades ago.
 The reality is that teenagers today are torn between asserting themselves as adults and being children who still need reassurance, as they are very vulnerable (although they may pretend otherwise).

 If you are not sensible enough to reach out to them, nurture and reassure them, it is likely that they will pull away from you and try to meet their needs elsewhere, which could make them more vulnerable to pressure from peers.
 This often leads to bad associations and complicated situations that could dramatically affect the entire family.
 Thus, the reasons for bonding with your teenagers are greater than just finding an enjoyable way to spend time together.
 Modern-day parents must make extra efforts to stay connected with their teenagers.
 By breaking out of the child-parent communication mold sometimes, you would be modeling healthy interactions for your teen's future relationships with colleagues, friends, and family.